Hundred Years' War, 1369–1389: French recovery

-By burning manors, mills and villages, they hoped to destroy the French tax base and demonstrate the inability of Charles to protect his subjects, moving at speed to allow them strike and withdraw before the enemy could respond.
+By burning manors, mills and villages, they hoped to destroy the French tax base and demonstrate Charles's inability to protect his subjects, moving at speed to allow them strike and withdraw before the enemy could respond.
 On this occasion, Charles issued strict instructions to avoid major combat and ordered farmers to take refuge in fortified towns.
 As they entered Burgundy, the English columns were tracked by one of du Guesclin's most effective subordinates, Olivier de Clisson, who killed over 600 and took many others prisoner.
 Most of their baggage and transport was lost crossing the Loire and Allier in October, leaving them short of supplies.

 By the time they reached Bordeaux on Christmas Eve 1373, the English had been decimated by disease and starvation, with many of the knights on foot.
 Defeat caused great anger and resentment in England against John of Gaunt, who remained a powerful political player, but his unpopularity meant his efforts to agree peace with France were unsuccessful.
 By 1374, the Treaty of Bretigny had been nullified in fact as well as name; apart from Calais, England held no more territory than before their victory at Crécy in 1346.

 Treaty of Bruges

-Instigated by Pope Gregory XI, the 1375 Treaty of Bruges agreed a 12 month truce between the two sides while they negotiated an end to the fighting.
-France was represented by Philip II, Duke of Burgundy, England by John of Gaunt but talks eventually broke down over the issue of Aquitaine; the English wanted full sovereignty, while the French insisted it be retained by the House of Valois.
+Instigated by Pope Gregory XI, the 1375 Treaty of Bruges agreed a 12-month truce between the two sides while they negotiated an end to the fighting.
+France was represented by Philip II, Duke of Burgundy, and England by John of Gaunt.
+Talks eventually broke down over the issue of Aquitaine; the English wanted full sovereignty, while the French insisted it be retained by the House of Valois.
 Despite attempts by the Pope to broker a compromise, agreement could not be reached and the war resumed in 1377.

-The Black Prince died in 1376; in April 1377, Edward III sent his Lord Chancellor, Adam Houghton, to negotiate with Charles, who returned home when Edward himself died June.
-He was succeeded by his ten year old grandson, Richard II, succeeded to the throne of England.
+The Black Prince died in 1376; in April 1377, Edward III sent his Lord Chancellor, Adam Houghton, to negotiate with Charles, who returned home when Edward himself died in June.
+He was succeeded on the throne of England by his ten-year-old grandson, Richard II.
 It was not until Richard had been deposed by his cousin Henry Bolingbroke that the English, under the House of Lancaster, could forcefully revive their claim to the French throne.
 The war nonetheless continued until the first of a series of truces was signed in 1389.

 Charles V died in September 1380 and was succeeded by his underage son, Charles VI, who was placed under the joint regency of his three uncles.
 With his successes, Charles may have believed that the end of the war was at hand.
-On his deathbed Charles V repealed the royal taxation necessary to fund the war effort.
-As the regents attempted to reimpose the taxation a popular revolt known as the Harelle broke out in Rouen.
-As tax collectors arrived at other French cities the revolt spread and violence broke out in Paris and most of France's other northern cities.
+On his deathbed, Charles V repealed the royal taxation necessary to fund the war effort.
+As the regents attempted to reimpose the taxation, a popular revolt known as the Harelle broke out in Rouen.
+As tax collectors arrived at other French cities, the revolt spread and violence broke out in Paris and most of France's other northern cities.
 The regency was forced to repeal the taxes to calm the situation.